adrians5j/react-butterfiles/README.md

 | `browseFiles`       | `BrowseFilesParams => void`             | Once executed, file browser will be shown.
 Useful for file upload buttons.
 The callback can also accept custom `onSuccess` and `onError` callbacks, that will override the main ones. |
 | `getDropZoneProps`  | `(additionalProps: ?Object) => Object`  | Props that need to be spread to a drop zone.
 You can add additional props if needed. |

-Note that you don't need to use both callbacks, you can use only one if that's your requirement For example, to create a simple file field, you would only need to use the `browseFiles` callback.
+Note that you don't need to use both callbacks, you can use only one if that's your requirement.
+For example, to create a simple file field, you would only need to use the `browseFiles` callback.

 ## Selection error types